Table of Contents

 Financial struggles

-The rising cost of college is a significant source of stress for many low-income families and students who put themselves through school while working.
-One study found that 70% of college students experienced financial stress.
-This stress comes from working out how to manage college expenses, including tuition, textbook costs, meal plans, and general expenses, on top of a full course load.
+The rising cost of college and general economic inflation is a significant source of stress for students, many of whom put themselves through school while working.
+A new TimelyCare survey found that 87% of incoming college students plan to work part- or full-time in school, and 73% receive some type of aid to pay for college.
+Additionally, stress comes from working out how to manage college expenses, including tuition, textbook costs, meal plans and general expenses, on top of a full course load.
 For many students, this additional stress increases the chance of dropping out of school.

 Academic pressure

 One of the most common stressors in college is academic performance.
+In fact, a majority of students (94%) feel overwhelmed by their studies.
 There is enormous pressure placed on students’ academic performance, which can negatively affect mental health.
 This pressure can stem from maintaining certain grades to keep a scholarship, not wanting to disappoint parents, or personal expectations.
 If academic stress isn’t managed, it can lead to mental health issues such as anxiety, depression, substance use, burnout, and declining health and well-being.

 Conflict with a roommate